 - 1 tablespoon lemon juice

 - Coconut Whipped Topping: (Optional)

 - The solid cream from two cans of chilled coconut milk (view instructions for details)

 - drizzle of honey or tiny pinch of stevia

 - Preheat oven to 350 degrees

 - Peel, core and slice apples and place them into large bowl.
 Add vanilla, lemon juice and zest.
-In a separate bowl, whisk together your coconut sugar, 1/4 cup tapioca starch, cinnamon and 1/2 tsp gelatin (or agar powder).
+In a separate bowl, whisk together your coconut sugar, 3 tbsp of tapioca starch, cinnamon and 1/2 tsp gelatin (or agar powder).
 Add into apple mixture and toss well until distributed evenly.
 Set bowl aside.